redapesolutions/angular-sticktotop/README.md

 ## Features

-- Make one or more divs stick to top when scrolling down causes them to exit the view
+- Container directive and sticky div directive allow for several scrollable areas to be controlled
 - CSS focused
-- Container directive and sticky div directive allow for several scrollable areas to be controlled
-- Read position on DOM ready or live (for unknown height content)
+- Read position either on directive creation or live (for unknown height content)
-- Position offset at which div is considered stuck
+- Position offset at which div is considered "out"
 - onStick and onUnstick scope bindings with optional $index, $scrollPosition and $event available in the expression

 ## Sample usage